AWS RDS PostgreSQL

 Install Func¶

-It is recommended to activate Guance Integration - Extension - Hosted Func: all prerequisites are automatically installed.
+It is recommended to activate the Guance Integration - Extensions - DataFlux Func (Automata): All prerequisites will be automatically installed.
 Please proceed with the script installation.

-If you deploy Func on your own, refer to Self-deploy Func
+If you want to deploy Func manually, refer to Deploy Func Manually

 Install Script¶